-The type returns one of MMAP_USED (0), MMAP_FREE (1), MMAP_ACPI (2), MMAP_MMIO(3, memory mapped IO area).
+The type returns one of MMAP_USED (0), MMAP_FREE (1), MMAP_ACPI (2), MMAP_MMIO (3, memory mapped IO area).
 Any other value is considered to be MMAP_USED.
+The list in not necessarily sorted.
 The bootboot struct is mapped before the kernel image in memory, at address specified by the linker.
 In the kernel, that struct can be accessed with

 '''

-extern B00TB00T bootboot:
+extern BOOTBOOT bootboot;

 '''